gophercoders/website/content/lessons/KS2/lower/selection.md

 {{< /hilight >}}
 {{% /codeFigure %}}

-The output from the program if run with a temperature of 15 is
+The output from the program, if run with a temperature of 15, is

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}
 The worldtemperature program tells you which cities are